 Most guests will tell you if they have any dietary requirements, but it never hurts to check.

-One week to one night before: Ready the bedroom.
+When to start: One week to one night before.

-Once you’ve worked out where they are, it’s time to get their space ready.
+Once you’ve worked out where you’re going to put them, it’s time to get their space ready.

 Check sheets are clean.
 No guest should be sleeping on dirty sheets.